The average inside cabin on a cruise ship is around half the size of the average hotel room in the US.

 It is sensible for cruise lines to design ships with as many higher-priced balcony cabins as possible.

 Embarkation Was Very Easy

-My full review of the lamp is here.
+Find my full review of the lamp here.

 The Cabin Was Big For an Inside Cabin

-That is as long as we have decent weather; if you get caught in a storm or something it can be hard to forget that you’re on a ship.
+As long as you don’t get caught in a storm or bad weather, it can be easy to forget that you’re on a ship.